-New market research by Nielsen finds that 39% of Americans are “actively trying to eat more plant-based foods,” and last year these veg products made up 20% of the money US consumers spent on foods and beverages last year.
+New market research by Nielsen finds that 39% of Americans are “actively trying to eat more plant-based foods,” and last year these veg products made up nearly 20% of the money US consumers spent on foods and beverages last year.

 Leading the way are dairy-free foods, especially cheese and yogurt whose markets grew by 45% and 31% respectively, and almond milk continues its rise.
 With consumers increasingly turning away from cow’s milk in favor of healthier and more compassionate options, this plant-based milk market is likely to keep churning out sales.